atherias/cocoa_detection_thesis/README.md

 3. If so, crop and save a copy of the label raster, save a corresponding cropped portion of the masked virtual raster.

 ## 2.3 Methods for machine learning
-All relevant code in unet-code.ipynb.
+All relevant code in unet-code.ipynb

 ### 2.3.1 Architecture and hyperparameters
 The U-NET architecture is adapted from the cocoa segmentation work of [Filella, 2018](https://ethz.ch/content/dam/ethz/special-interest/baug/igp/photogrammetry-remote-sensing-dam/documents/pdf/Student_Theses/BA_BonetFilella.pdf) and the Jupyter notebook U-NET implementation by [Bhatia,2021](https://github.com/VidushiBhatia/U-Net-Implementation) with the following parameters: